Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Box 1: RG4 and RG6 only Box 2: RG6 only Box 2:
 - [ ] Box 1: RG4, RG5, and RG6 Box 2: RG4 only Box 2:

 ### You have an Azure subscription that contains an Azure Active Directory (Azure AD) tenant named contoso.com.
 The tenant contains the users shown in the following table.
 You create a resource group named RG1.
 Which users can modify the permissions for RG1 and which users can create virtual networks in RG1?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point

 ![Question 113 part 1](images/question113_1.jpg)
 ![Question 113 part 2](images/question113_2.jpg)